Signs & Symptoms of Youth Substance Use

 - New use of mouthwash or breath mints to cover up the smell of alcohol

 - Missing prescription drugs—especially painkillers, narcotics and mood stabilizers

 These changes often signal that something harmful is going on—and often that involves alcohol or drugs.

 You may want to take your child to the doctor and ask him or her about screening your child for drugs and alcohol.
 This may involve the health professional asking your child a simple question, or it may involve a blood or urine drug screen.

-However, some of these signs also indicate there may be a deeper problem with depression, gang involvement, or suicide.
+However, some of these signs also indicate there may be a deeper problem with depression, anxiety, gang involvement, or suicidal thoughts.

-Be on the watch for these signs so that you can spot trouble before it goes too far.
+Be on the watch for these signs so that you can spot trouble and talk to your child before things go too far.